by Ray Horsley • March 12, 2020

 - Bright colors boost energy levels.

-- Start with cabinets, countertops and floor.
+- Start with cabinets, countertops, and floors.

 - Surface textures affect color matching.